The Life of Yogananda

 Author Philip Goldberg in Conversation with the Rev. Dr. Gwynne Guibord About His Latest Book

-He was called “the 20th century’s first superstar guru” (Los Angeles Times), and today, nearly a century after he arrived in the United States, he’s still the best known and most beloved of all the Indian spiritual teachers who have come to the West.
-Now, finally, Paramahansa Yogananda has the authoritative biography he deserves.
+The Los Angeles Times called Paramahansa Yogananda “the 20th century’s first superstar guru.”
+Today, nearly a century after he moved to the U.S., he’s still the most beloved of all the Indian spiritual teachers who have come West.
+Now, with The Life of Yogananda, he finally has the authoritative biography he deserves.

-His own iconic memoir, Autobiography of a Yogi, has sold millions of copies and changed millions of lives since its publication in 1946.
+His own iconic 1946 memoir, Autobiography of a Yogi, has sold millions of copies and changed millions of lives.
 But it doesn’t tell the whole story.

-Much of Yogananda’s seminal text is devoted to tales about other people, and it largely overlooks the three vital decades he spent living, working, and teaching in America.
-Huge chunks of his life—challenges, controversies, and crises; triumphs, relationships, and formative experiences—remain unknown to even his most ardent devotees.
+Much of Yogananda’s seminal text is devoted to tales about other people.
+Further, it largely overlooks the three vital decades he spent living, working, and teaching in America.
+Even his most ardent devotees have little knowledge about huge chunks of his life—challenges and crises, triumphs, relationships, and formative experiences.

 But this is more than a compelling life story.
 “Yogananda would, I believe, want any book about him to not only inform but transform,” Goldberg writes.
 “It is my hope that the readers will be enriched, expanded, and deepened by this humble offering.”
-That is sure to be the case for both Yogananda enthusiasts and those who discover him for the first time in these illuminating pages.
+That is sure to be the case for both Yogananda enthusiasts and those discovering him for the first time in these pages.